aws/aws-cdk/packages/@aws-cdk/aws-logs/README.md

 });
 ```

-You can pass an existing IAM ``roleArn`` to be assumed for writing logs in a Kinesis destination.
+You can pass an existing IAM Role to be assumed for writing logs in a Kinesis destination.
 If not, a new one will be created.

 ```ts
 const id = 'CloudWatchLogsCanPutRecords';